manojkumarmuvvala/Weather-Application-in-HTML-CSS-JAVASCRIPT/README.md

 Key Features:
-Search functionality to find weather forecasts for specific locations Display of current weather conditions, including temperature, humidity, and wind speed 2-day weather forecast with detailed information for each day Responsive design for optimal user experience on various devices
+Search functionality to find weather forecasts for specific locations Display of current weather conditions including temperature with beautiful images 2-day weather forecast with detailed information for each day Responsive design for optimal user experience on various devices